 I've been an independent consultant since 2012.
 I work directly with clients in the UK and US and have worked with colleagues including Beyond Nines (now Nonprofit Garden) and Zeidman Development.
 Sometimes I collaborate with other consultants on projects needing expertise such as analytics, email marketing and custom reporting.
 I often attend training and networking sessions to enhance my knowledge.
 I'm a member of the AASP and presented on US privacy law topics at the 2023 Summit in Chicago.
 I also sometimes work with for-profit clients and pro bono for very small charities.

 Find out about some of the clients I have helped and read testimonials from clients and colleagues.

 I took a step back from consulting in 2016 to 2018 to help recover from an RSI I sustained early on in my consulting career.
 Whilst physically helpful, the break also gave me a fresh perspective and a better idea of the services I wanted to focus on.
 I'm a strong proponent of a healthy work-life balance and preventing injury - you'll find I'm someone who supports regular breaks, sensible working hours and postural mindfulness.

 I have a BA Hons degree in American Studies from Lancaster University.
 I did my junior year at Wellesley College in Massachusetts.
-I'm a proud member of the Lancaster alumni network, running their London group.
+I'm a proud member of the Lancaster alumni network and actively involved in running events.

 Questions?
 Drop me a line and I'll be delighted to chat and see if I can help you.